Correlation and Data-Analysis Distinctiveness of Time-Delay Interferometry Configurations: Introduction

 \section{Introduction}

 Time-delay interferometry (TDI) was developed to suppress the dominant laser frequency noise and thereby achieve the sensitivity requirements for space-borne gravitational wave (GW) interferometers \cite{1997SPIE.3116..105N,1999ApJ...527..814A,2000PhRvD..62d2002E}.
-It is indispensable for both milli-Hz missions such as LISA \cite{2017arXiv170200786A,Colpi:2024xhw}, TAIJI \cite{Hu:2017mde}, and TianQin \cite{TianQin:2015yph} and sub-milli-Hz missions like ASTROD-GW \cite{Ni:2012eh}.
+It is indispensable for both milli-Hz missions such as LISA \cite{LISA:2017pwj,Colpi:2024xhw}, TAIJI \cite{Hu:2017mde}, and TianQin \cite{TianQin:2015yph} and sub-milli-Hz missions like ASTROD-GW \cite{Ni:2012eh}.
 The basic principle of TDI is to construct synthesized interferometric observables by appropriately delaying and combining laser phase measurements from different spacecraft (S/C), thereby emulating equal-arm interferometry.

 First-generation TDI was designed for static, unequal-arm configurations and can effectively cancel laser noise in the absence of relative motion \cite{1999ApJ...527..814A}.
 However, in real mission scenarios, the orbital dynamics of the S/C cause time-varying arm lengths, requiring the development of second-generation TDI schemes to accommodate S/C motion \cite{Tinto:2003vj,Shaddock:2003dj}.
 A wide variety of second-generation TDI configurations have been developed, involving different inter-S/C link combinations and delay operations \cite{Shaddock:2003dj,Tinto:2003vj,Vallisneri:2005ji,Wang:2011,Wang:2012fqs,Wang:2020pkk,Hartwig:2021mzw,Tinto:2022zmf}.
 Each configuration yields three ordinary observables through cyclic permutations of the S/C indices.
-Although different TDI configurations can result in different sensitivities to GW signals, three orthogonal observables (commonly referred to as A, E, and T), can be constructed from the ordinary channels via orthogonal transformations \cite{Prince:2002hp,Vallisneri:2007xa}.
-These optimal observables from different TDI configurations exhibit identical sensitivities and are generally correlated in practice.
-Therefore, when all six inter-S/C laser links are functional, a single set of (quasi-)orthogonal observables is sufficient to capture the full GW content, rendering many alternative TDI schemes redundant.
+It is well understood that these observables are not independent.
+In the static equal-arm limit, the first-generation TDI variables can be expressed in terms of four Sagnac generators $(\alpha, \beta, \gamma, \zeta)$ \cite{1999ApJ...527..814A}, and this generator-based decomposition has been extended to second-generation TDI under the assumption of constant unequal arm lengths \cite{Hartwig:2021mzw}.
+Within this framework, correlations between different TDI constructions are therefore expected on general grounds.